Tahini Truffle and Fig Tarts. Rich and decadent, filled with dark chocolate ganache, a touch of tahini, and fresh figs.

 Silver lining: no matter what you decide to do, these Fig And Tahini Truffle Tarts are to die for.
 Figs or no figs...

-Fig And Tahini Truffle Tarts.
-Rich and decadent, filled with dark chocolate ganache and a touch of tahini.
+Tahini Truffle and Fig Tarts.
+Rich and decadent, filled with dark chocolate ganache, a touch of tahini, and fresh figs. Check out some of our other chocolate recipes.

 For the crust: